 About the National Cancer Screening Register

-The National Cancer Screening Register (NCSR) is a world-first, digital platform developed to underpin the Australian Government’s National Bowel Cancer Screening Program (NBCSP) and National Cervical Screening Program (NCSP).
+The National Cancer Screening Register (NCSR) is a world-first, digital platform developed to underpin the Australian Government’s National Bowel Cancer Screening Program (NBCSP), National Cervical Screening Program (NCSP) and, from July 2025, National Lung Cancer Screening Program (NLCSP).
 The screening programs encourage age-eligible people to screen regularly so signs of cancer can be detected and treated early.

 The NCSR has been designed to enable a single electronic record for each person participating in the programs, and provides a national electronic infrastructure for the collection, storage, analysis and reporting of screening program data.